NewcastleRSE/evolving-hands-tei-converter/documentation/TeiConverter.config.md

 ## displayInlineGraphics
 ### type: `boolean`
 ### scope: `global`
 Defines whether the transformation will attempt to render any inline graphics (i.e., `<graphic>` TEI elements).
 Can be used for simple page previews and displays.
 If `true`, uses the default behaviour in `CETEIcean`.
+This option does not apply to images in the TEI element `<figure>`: the behaviour for those is controlled by the options in [`figures`](#figures)

 ## teiFileStructure
 ### type: `string`